7 Facts from our Genomind Review

-This is a review of Genomind, a genetics testing company designed to help clinicians find effective treatments for patients suffering from mental illnesses.
+Genomind is a genetics testing company designed to help clinicians find effective treatments for patients suffering from mental illnesses.
 Founded in 2009, Genomind uses a world-class genetics lab to perform pharmacogenomic testing, helping to guide a treatment plan for patients that works best for them.
 This method considers how a prospective treatment will affect the patient as well as how the patient’s body will affect the drug.

 The sample collection is performed by the patient at home using a common cheek swab technique.
 Then, the sample is sent to Genomind, who analyzes the sample and sends the results to the patient’s clinician.

 Genomind analyzes 24 genes linked to mental health conditions and uses this information to narrow down treatments from over 130 different medications.
 The results come as three Summary Reports and are available to the patient and their clinician via their online portal and Neuroflow app.
 In addition, expert consultation is available for clinicians to help interpret the results and make treatment recommendations.

 Genomind recently released a commercial product, the Mental Health Map, which does not require a prescription or clinician’s approval.
 It is designed to inform customers of the “mental health predispositions”, but is not a diagnostic tool.

 Review of Genomind Science: Your DNA and Mental Health

 Pharmacogenomics: Matching your prescription to your body

 Genomind uses “pharmacogenomics” to create personalized treatment plans for patients with mental health disorders.
 The idea is that a patient’s genetic variants are their body’s blueprint, so the way their body is affected by certain drugs and how certain drugs are affected by their body should be encoded there.
 While the idea is not controversial, the state of the evidence-based field of pharmacogenomics is relatively new and can be controversial.